kmadjei/MilestoneProject-Python-and-DataCentricDevelopment/README.md

 ## Deployment

+The Food Lovers - Backend Development Project - has been deployed to 👉[Heroku.](https://python-and-datacentric-project.herokuapp.com/)👈

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: